 This is the idea of the community he favoured.
 Rather than being based on rational circumstances aiming at consensus, it is based on the idea of confluence.
 Thus, democracy, being both social and political, is based on this confluence.
 In Human Nature and Conduct (1922), Dewey elaborated on the role of 'habit' and 'reflective' thinking.
 These two are derived from everyday experiences.
-The argument here is that dissent can arise in a society due to the very fact that different people having different experiences are a part of it.
-But keeping them under a single umbrella in the process of communication requires reflective thinking of our own experiences as well as of others.
-This is to say, individuality being social is grounded not only upon one's perspective but also that of others with whom one may or may not relate.
+The argument here is that dissent can arise in a society due to the very fact that different people with different experiences are a part of it.
+But keeping them under a single umbrella in the process of communication requires reflective thinking of our own experiences as well as those of others.
+This is to say, individuality being social is grounded not only upon one's perspective, but also that of others with whom one may or may not relate.
 This can be seen as a major shift in the writings of Dewey towards a reconciliation between deliberative and participative perspectives.
 Here, one participates in others' experiences.
 With this, social change and growth take place.
 And this is what can be called the constructive role of 'dissent'.
 This can be seen as linking the idea of dissent with Dewey's social participation.
-That is to say, "To Dewey the scientific mind... [is] apparent whenever beliefs [are] not simply taken for granted but established as the conclusions of critical inquiry and testing".
-(Whipple, 2005, p.
+That is to say, "To Dewey the scientific mind... [is] apparent whenever beliefs [are] not simply taken for granted but established as the conclusions of critical inquiry and testing" (Whipple, 2005, p.
 170).
 "Reflectivity is the painful effort of disturbed habits to readjust themselves..." (p.
 162).
 Habits and reflectivity are born out of experience resulting from social processes.
 Thus, humans have the agency to reflect on their experiences and march towards change.
 This is in sharp contrast with the hegemony of consensus, as explained by Mouffe.

 Habit is the mainspring of human action.
 As systematically explained in this paper, for the realisation of self-development and true freedom, one must participate in the community.
 This space is where open and free communication occurs and becomes a breeding ground for a citizen-centric democratic process.
 This paper thus showed Dewey's normative ideal of democracy as the 'way of life' in which he highlights the importance of an experimental approach to democratic life.
 It highlighted how people are not bystanders and passive (as advocated by Lippmann), but rather are active agents who reflect on their experience to shape their future and make decisions.
-This is only possible when we go beyond rationality to grasp the advantage of differences of opinion and dissent.
+This is only possible when we go beyond rationality to grasp the advantages of differences of opinion and dissent.
 That is to say, to go beyond consensus towards the idea of confluence.

-Calhoun, C. (1994).
-Habermas and the public sphere.
-German Studies Review, 17.

-Calhoun, C. (2017).
-Facets of the Public Sphere: Dewey, Arendt, Habermas.
+- Abraham, D. (1994).
+Review of Habermas and the public sphere, by C. Calhoun.
+German Studies Review, 17(3), 613-614. https://doi.org/10.2307/1431942 - Calhoun, C. (2017).
+Facets of the public sphere: Dewey, Arendt, Habermas.
 In F. Engelstad et al. (Eds.), Institutional Change in the Public Sphere: Views on the Nordic Model (1st ed., pp. 23-45).
+De

-De Gruyter.
+Gruyter.

-Dewey, J. (1910).
-How We Think.
+- Dewey, J. (1910).
+How we think.
 D.C.
-Heath & Co.

-Confluence Over Consensus

-Dewey, J. (1916).
+Heath & Company. - Dewey, J. (1916).
 Democracy and education: An introduction to the philosophy of education.
-New York: MacMillan.

-Dewey, J. (1927).
-The Public and its Problems.
-H. Holt and Company: New York.
+MacMillan. - Dewey, J. (1927).
+The public and its problems.
+Henry Holt and Company.

 Habermas, J. (1992).
-The Structural Transformation of the Public Sphere.
+The structural transformation of the public sphere.
 Polity Press.

 Habermas, J. (1994).
-Three Normative Models of Democracy.
-Constellations: An International Journal of Critical and Democratic Theory, 1(1).
+Three normative models of democracy.
+Constellations, 1(1), 1-10.